 - Pricing – How much you charge, how your pricing packages work and how you communicate about your rates.

-- Packaging – For home stagers, that’s how you look, sound and act, plus your company name and the appearance of your business logo, cards, advertising and website.
+- Packaging – For home stagers, that’s how you look, sound and act.
+Plus your company name and the appearance of your business logo, cards, advertising and website.
 In other words, your entire business image.

-While most paint color decisions are ultimately made by women, men still have a say in mixed households and what better way to get them involved than to cater to their sensibilities and interests?
+While most paint color decisions are ultimately made by women, men still have a say in mixed households.
+And what better way to get them involved than to cater to their sensibilities and interests?

-While I’m the only one making decorating decisions in my home because I’m single, I can imagine it would be much easier talking one’s husband into painting a a powder room “Rust On My Truck” rather than “Classic Liberty Red.”
+While I’m the only one making decorating decisions in my home because I’m single, I can imagine it would be much easier talking one’s husband into painting the garage shelves in “Rust On My Truck” rather than “Classic Liberty Red.”

-- color selections and room choices
+- Color selections and room choices

-- styling of the fonts and text
+- Styling of the fonts and text

-- naming of the colors themselves
+- Naming of the paint colors

 Are all your visual elements and your text working together to convey the right image?
-Please share your thoughts below.